 Radar interference.
 Dependant on the proximity to wind turbine towers, and the location of radar scanners aboard the vessel, some vessels may experience degradation of the radar display by false echoes.
 It may be possible that this will reduce the ability of the bridge team to identify other vessels, including crossing vessels at the extremities of the lanes, which may require avoiding action.
 It is common to find that the radar instrumentation is then often adjusted to reduce the unwanted interference which can have the effect of reducing actual target acquisition.

 h.
 IMO Routeing Measures.
 In some circumstances it may be requested, or necessary, to introduce, extend, expand or remove an IMO routeing measure as a result of an OREI.
-In this instance a proposal must be submitted in discussion with the MCA for consideration by the UK Safety of Navigation committee and subsequent recommendation to and approval by the IMO.
+In this instance a proposal must be submitted in discussion with the MCA for consideration by the UK Safety of Navigation (UKSON) committee and subsequent recommendation to and approval by the IMO.

-.7 NRA - OREI Structures
+4.7 NRA - OREI Structures